-A citation or ticket will only affect your insurance if you are convicted of the moving violation for which it was written up for.
-For example if it is for speeding and you decide to plead guilty and pay the fine then the court will inform your DMV so that the offense can be placed on your driving record.
+A citation or ticket will only affect your insurance if you are convicted of the moving violation for which it was written.
+For example, if you receive a ticket for speeding and you decide to plead guilty and pay the fine, the court will then inform your department of motor vehicles.
+The DMV will enter the offense on your driving record.
 Your insurance company will then be able to see that offense the next time they pull your motor vehicle record (MVR).

-It will depend up on your insurance company's rating system whether a certain offense will affect your rates.
-For example one single speeding ticket may not affect your rates, but likely will take away any good driver discount.
-However if you have already had a previous moving violation conviction on your MVR then this speeding ticket may cause your rates to rise.
+How an offense affects your insurance bill depends on your insurance company.
+For example, a single speeding ticket may not affect your rates, but likely will take away any good driver discount you may have gotten.
+However, if you have a previous moving violation conviction on your MVR, then a second speeding ticket may cause your rates to rise.